ondrej-bajer/ondrej-bajer/README.md

 ---

 🎯 I'm a power trader with **9 years of experience** in the European energy markets.
-🔍 My work is mix of market analysis, strategy development and I would like to learn more about **algorithmic trading**.
+🔍 My work is mix of market analysis, strategy development and I'm particularly enthusiastic about **algo trading** and the intersection of technology and financial markets.
 🐍 I use **Python** to build, test, and improve trading strategies — and I love experimenting with data.
 📚 Always happy to learn new things and stay curious.

 ---

 ### 🧠 What I’m Working On
-- 📈 Trend-following strategies on German month-ahead power futures
+- 📈 Trend-following strategies on power futures
 - ☁️ Building automation scripts
 - 🌍 Creating a personal website to share my trading approach and insights